 - Provide high-amenity dual use- shared links for cyclists and pedestrians.
-Opportunity to direct cyclists from the Lake Claremont to the River. - Improve cyclist/pedestrian crossing safety across key barriers, improving ease and comfort at key locations. - Provide a greater frequency of pedestrian crossing opportunities at mid-block and street-junction locations along Stirling Highway. - P Maintain parking opportunities in town centre and investigate ways to locate, integrate, co-ordinate and manage parking in any future redevelopment within the town centre. - Adjust the character and performance of Stirling Highway and Stirling Road to improve the pedestrian and urban space experience.
-Investigate gateway landscaping to Stirling Highway. - Prioritise the pedestrian experience over the vehicle experience including the core of the town centre through slow speed streets with 'shared use' movement for vehicles and pedestrians.

-Consider a developer lead investigation into relocating Avion Way to the west to improve alignment with entrance to the Claremont Quarter and consolidate owners landholdings
+Opportunity to direct cyclists from the Lake Claremont to the River. - Improve cyclist/pedestrian crossing safety across key barriers, improving ease and comfort at key locations. - Provide a greater frequency of pedestrian crossing opportunities at mid-block and street-junction locations along Stirling Highway. - Maintain parking opportunities in town centre and investigate ways to locate, integrate, co-ordinate and manage parking in any future redevelopment within the fown centre. - Adjust the character and performance of Stirling Highway and Stirling Road to improve the pedestrian and urban space experience.
+Investigate gateway landscaping to Stirling Highway. - Prioritise the pedestrian experience over the vehicle experience including the core of the town centre through slow speed streets with 'shared use' movement for vehicles and pedestrians. - Support the relocation of Avion Way to the west to improve alignment with the entrance to Claremont Quarter and consolidate Lot 90 Avion Way.